nedwardzz/nedwardzz/README.md

 ### 💼 Professional Background

 With 12+ years across the manufacturing and IT industries, I've held roles including:
 - Product Team Lead
 - Business Systems Analyst
+- Technical Account Manager
 - FinOps Practitioner
 - Scrum Master
+- Software Engineer 1

+Throughout my career, I’ve led numerous value-driven and waste-reduction projects, optimizing workflows across cross-functional teams.
+I have a true passion for improving and cultivating environments that empower teams and facilitate continuous improvement naturally.

 I have a B.S. in Business Administration and am currently pursuing a B.S. in Computer Science.
-Throughout my career, I’ve led numerous value-driven and waste-reduction projects, optimizing workflows for cross-functional teams of 5 to 30+ people.

 ---